History of Los Angeles: Industrial expansion and growth

-Railroads
+Early transportation and railroads

 The city's first railroad, the Los Angeles & San Pedro Railroad, was inaugurated in October 1869 by John G. Downey and Phineas Banning.
 It ran 21 mi between San Pedro and Los Angeles.

 The town continued to grow at a moderate pace.
 Railroads finally arrived to connect with the Central Pacific and San Francisco in 1876.
 The impact was small.
 Much greater was the impact of the Santa Fe system (through its subsidiary California Southern Railroad) in 1885.
-The Santa Fe and Southern Pacific lines provided direct connections to the East, competed vigorously for business with much lower rates, and stimulated economic growth.
+The Santa Fe and Southern Pacific lines provided direct connections to the East, competed vigorously for business with much lower rates, and stimulated economic growth, bringing in tens of thousands of new residents, primarily from the Midwest.
 Tourists poured in by the thousands every week, and many planned on returning or resettling.

 The city still lacked a modern harbor.
 Phineas Banning excavated a channel out of the mud flats of San Pedro Bay leading to Wilmington in 1871.
 Banning had already laid track and shipped in locomotives to connect the port to the city.
 Harrison Gray Otis, founder and owner of the Los Angeles Times, and a number of business colleagues embarked on reshaping southern California by expanding that into a harbor at San Pedro using federal dollars.

 This put them in conflict with Collis P. Huntington, president of the Southern Pacific Company and one of California's "Big Four" investors in the Central Pacific and Southern Pacific.
 (The "Big Four" are sometimes numbered among the "robber barons" of the Gilded Age).
 Southern Pacific had initially supported the San Pedro port, and when in 1875 a potential rival emerged in a Santa Monica wharf connected to downtown by the Los Angeles and Independence Railroad, Southern Pacific bought the railroad and demolished the wharf.
 However, by the 1890s Southern Pacific favored a location for the Port of Los Angeles in Santa Monica because of their control of the land there, and opened the Long Wharf in 1894.
 The Wharf extended 4,600 feet into the ocean, and was the longest wharf in the world at the time.
 The Los Angeles Chamber of Commerce feared Southern Pacific controlling the port, and so attempted to favor the San Pedro location, sparking the Free Harbor Fight.
 Congress authorized the Army Corps of Engineers to choose the location, and in 1897 they chose San Pedro.